gSayak/cup-disc-YoloV5/README.md

 # CUP and DISC segmentation using YOLO V5 instance Segmentation

 This repo uses YoloV5 for detection of cup and disc from fundus image.
+This model has been run on 99epochs.

 <img src= "https://github.com/gSayak/cup-disc-Segmentation/blob/main/assets/Blank%204%20Grids%20Collage.png" width="85%"></img>